Jiawei-Fu/academic_website/content/authors/admin/_index.md

 title: Jiawei Fu
 ---

 Hi~ I am a Ph.D. candidate in Politics at NYU.
-I am interested in a variety of topics in social science.
-In \textit{Methodology}, I primarily study causal mechanisms and moderation.
-I am working on a novel and straightforward identification strategy for causal mediation analysis.
-The new method can convert a challenging mediation analysis problem into a simple linear regression problem.
-This allows researchers simultaneously estimate treatment and mediated effects.
+I am interested in a variety of topics within the social sciences.
+(This year, I am seeking a post-doc position!)

-In formal theory, I am particularly interested in information and communication.
-The current project is on full revelation in the deliberation and debate.
-As you expected, I am both a Theoretical Implications of Empirical Model (TIEM) guy and an Empirical Implication of Theoretical Model (EITM) guy.
+In Methodology, I primarily study causal mechanisms and heterogeneous treatment effects.
+I am currently developing a novel and straightforward identification strategy for causal mediation analysis.
+The new method can transforms a challenging mediation analysis problem into a simple linear regression problem; it simplifies a complex causality problem into manageable data problem.
+My method allows researchers simultaneously estimate treatment and mediated effects.

-Substantively, I study bureaucracy and inequality, with a special focus on China.
+In Formal Theory, my specific focus centers on information and differential games.
+At present, my project delves into the full revelation problem of deliberation and debate.
+As you might anticipate, I fall into both categories: a proponent of Theoretical Implications of Empirical Models (TIEM) and an advocate for the Empirical Implications of Theoretical Models (EITM).

-This year, I am looking for a post-doc position!
+In Political Economy, I study bureaucracy and inequality, with a particular focus on China.
+My most recent work investigates the implicit influence of the affluent on political responsiveness in authoritarian regimes.

 You can reach me via email: [jf3739@nyu.edu](mailto:jf3739@nyu.edu).